 So What Can You Build?

 The short and accurate and prudent answer: nothing.
-If you value peace of mind over everything else, staying off of an easement--any kind of building, from a house addition all the way down to a child's playhouse--is the only way to go.
+If you value peace of mind over everything else, staying off of an easement is the way to go, and this includes any kind of building, from a house addition all the way down to a child's playhouse.

-But there is some "squish" when it comes to the rules.
+But there is some flexibility when it comes to the rules.

 - Fences: Fences regularly get built along or across easements.
 Homeowners who do this must expect the chance that their fence might be pulled down by a dominant estate (utility company, for example).
 A few utility companies state that, as a courtesy, they will do their best to reconstruct the fence.